Joe-Lusk18/In-Space-with-Markiplier---Obsidian-Notes/README.md

 **How to use the files**
 1. Download Obsidian (recommended, but not required).
 2. Download the zipped folder and extract it.
+(There is a second zipped folder inside titled "In Space with Markiplier", you need to extract that before you can view the episdoes)
 3. Open Obsidian → Open folder as vault → select the extracted folder.
 4. Open the Welcome Card and start from there.